-- (b) is alleged to have committed; or - (c) has been found guilty of,
+- (b) is alleged to have committed; or - (c) has been found guilty of, the offence for which the vehicle may or is required to be impounded or confiscated.

 - (2) A police officer of the State may exercise in relation to a vehicle in another participating jurisdiction any of the powers the police officer has under the State's vehicle impounding laws in relation to a vehicle if- - (a) the person connected with the vehicle has a connection with a cross-border region; and - (b) if the exercise of the power is for the purpose of giving effect to a court order-the order was made by a prescribed court of the State.